pycage/shellfish/doc/tutorial/shui-elements.md

 }
 ```

-Identifiers are used to reference an element or its properties.
+Identifiers are used to reference elements or their properties.
 To access a property's current
 value, put a dot (`.`) between the identifier and the property name.

 ```